 Use them for different cases.
-For a detailed description of each component, see its guide.
+For detailed insights into each component, refer to their guides.

 Response from the system

-For example, you know that landing page loads quickly.
-For this reason on such pages, you can load elements in turn, without showing either the spinner or the skeleton.
-First, important functionality appears (input and a submit button, for example), then illustrations and marketing text.
+For instance, if you know that a landing page loads quickly, you can progressively load elements without displaying either the spinner or the skeleton.
+Essential functionality, such as input fields and submit buttons, appear first, followed by illustrations and marketing content.

-Spin is only used when the user interacts with a clickable interface element on the page.
+Spin should solely be employed when users interact with clickable interface elements on the page.

 Use it for:

-- showing the structure of the loading page and data;
+- Displaying the structure of loading pages and data.

 Use it while: